-- Fifth and eighth graders are trained to serve as conflict managers, who mediate playground disagreements.
+- Fifth graders are trained to serve as conflict managers, who mediate playground disagreements.

 - Beginning in fourth grade, students can serve on the student council.

-- Several times during the year, our sixth graders work with Save the Bay, a group which works on environmental protection and wetlands restoration around the Bay Area.
+- Once a year, our sixth graders work with Save the Bay, a group which works on environmental protection and wetlands restoration around the Bay Area.
 They help with shoreline cleanups, remove nonnative plant species, and learn about the Bay’s delicate ecosystem and ways to protect it.

-- We also help support the Alameda County Food Bank through periodic food drives at school and monthly trips to help sort and distribute food.
+- We also help support the Alameda County Food Bank through periodic food drives at school and weekly trips in the fall by the Middle School to help sort and distribute food.

 - Middle School clubs such as SRAC (Social Responsibility Action Corps) and RAIS (Rights Against Injustice and Stereotypes) support causes that promote social justice such as the Trevor Project, an American non-profit organization founded in 1998 focused on suicide prevention efforts among lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth.